hashicorp/consul/website/source/docs/platform/k8s/connect.html.md

     "consul.hashicorp.com/connect-service-upstreams": "static-server:1234"
 spec:
   containers:
+    # This name will be the service name in Consul.
     - name: static-client
       image: tutum/curl:latest
       # Just spin & wait forever, we'll use `kubectl exec` to demo
       command: [ "/bin/sh", "-c", "--" ]
       args: [ "while true; do sleep 30; done;" ]
+   # If ACLs are enabled, the serviceAccountName must match the Consul service name.
+  serviceAccountName: static-client
+---
+apiVersion: v1
+kind: ServiceAccount
+metadata:
+  name: static-client
 ```

 Pods must specify upstream dependencies with the